andreaswallberg/Ecological-Genomics-Northern-Krill/Genome_assemby-Processing/README.md

     ./rewrite_fastq_chromium.pl <string> reads.fastq

 The first argument is the string and the second argument is the FASTQ file.
 The file needs to be decompressed.
 Alterantively, the script can read a decompressed stream of sequence data on STDIN.
 It prints to STDOUT.

+## chromium_barcode_analysis_simple.pl

+This script filters a BAM file with the purpose to keep only edge reads that map within some distance to the edge of sequences.

+### Usage example:

+        time ./chromium_barcode_analysis_simple.pl \
+            -mq 20 \
+            -md 20000 \
+            -rl 142 \
+            -bam short_reads.bam
+Here, "-mq" is mapping quality, "-md" is mapping distance and "-rl" is the average read length.